F5Networks/f5-ci-docs/docs/kubernetes/kctlr-app-install.rst

 | timeOutSeconds               | how long to wait for the probe to finish.
 If this time is exceeded, OpenShift Container Platform considers the probe to have failed.           |
 +------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------+

 The kubelet uses a web hook to determine the healthiness of the container.
-The check is deemed successful if the HTTP response code is between 200 and 399.
+The check is successful if the HTTP response code is between ``200`` and ``399``.

 To perform a probe, the kubelet sends an HTTP GET request to the server that is running in the Container and listening on port 8080.
-If the handler for the server’s /health path returns a success code.
+The handler for the server’s /health path returns a success code.
+For example:

 .. code-block:: YAML